 Either way, no way anything big is opening here until then, at the earliest, in my view.

 One thing keeps popping up in my mind....especially questioning the PF plumbing issue.
 Why are they closing Hogwarts night show, for a long refurb, at the same time.
-Is it having a plumbing issue also? ...Perhaps that plumbing excuse is a false flag leaked on purpose to take the heat off of a PF closure a year or two before new construction starts.
-If nothing happens with this building for a good while, my thoughts are still that it's only being done to cut operational costs.....Now, if they start the refurb, demolition, or whatever with the PF site within the next few months, I'll gladly admit that my thoughts were wrong and that Karen isn't Chapek in wolf's clothing.
+Is it having a plumbing issue also? :lol: ...Perhaps that plumbing excuse is a false flag leaked on purpose to take the heat off of a PF closure a year or two before new construction starts.
+If nothing happens with this building for a good while, my thoughts are still that it's only being done to cut operational costs.....Now, if they start the refurb, demolition, or whatever with the PF site within the next few months, I'll gladly admit that my thoughts were wrong and that Karen isn't Chapek in wolf's clothing. :lol:

 Also to bring up: what I have been informed is more or less projection enhancements for the shows rather than anything vital that needs to be fixed for Nighttime Lights.
 I would not connect this to what is happening with LC.

-The parade basically no one watched because it wasn't any good?
-The FF show absolutely no one went into?and...you evidently have insider info that I'm completely wrong.
+and...you evidently have insider info that I'm completely wrong.
 Please share if you can.
 I'm mostly having issues with this recent track record of closing stuff way before it needs to for new parades/shows that are years away, especially when the parks are crowded and have historically long lines.
 Example: They could have continued running the parade and kept the FF show running in the now empty theater to alleviate capacity issues.

 Universal isn't known for parades, so guests don't care that they are missing out.
 But... they do care when Minion Mayhem is currently working overtime as the sole provider of children's attractions at USF for the time being and wait times are high.
 I do agree that it was shortsighted of Universal to cancel the parade before Villain-Con opened.